Stellenbosch University | Political Science

 Prof van Beek’s academic career spans three decades, beginning with the first cross-cultural comparative study on democratic transitions in South Africa and Poland.
 She is responsible for the establishment of both the Transformation Research Initiative and the Transformation Research Unit, CREDO’s predecessor organisations.

-Damien is a graduand of Stellenbosch University, having completed a BA in Politics, Philosophy, and Economics.
-He’s been involved in CREDO since its inception and is passionate about leveraging his skills to contribute to projects and organisations creating positive change in the world.
+Damien is a graduate of Stellenbosch University, having completed a BA in Politics, Philosophy, and Economics.
+He’s been involved in CREDO since its inception and is passionate about contributing to projects and organisations creating positive change in the world.
+He is the initiator and co-chair of CREDO’s Citizens’ Assembly Working Group.

 Research Associates